NCHS-Software-Engineering/Css-SlideCentral/README.md

 # Css-SlideCentral

 The CSS/SlideCentral is a dynamic web application designed to allow school staff to enter in activities and events at the school, while allowing students to discover events relevant to their interests.
 This app aims to provide an easier solution for students and teachers alike to view school activities, and for club sponsors to upload their upcoming activities to garner a larger amount of participation.
-The application centeralizes event visility and replaces the fragmented methods of club communication within NCHS.
+The application centralizes event visibility and replaces the fragmented methods of club communication within NCHS.

 ## Getting Started